handsontable/handsontable/README.md

 * Next version is available only when `NODE_ENV === 'development'`.
 * It is available under url: `/docs/next`.
-* In a repo it is placed into `./docs/` directory.
+* In a repo it is placed into `./next/` directory.

 #### Publishing next version as current:

-`yarn run docusaurus docs:version 8.3.0`, where `8.3.0` it is a version number.
+`npm run docusaurus docs:version 8.3.0`, where `8.3.0` it is a version number.

 ### Current (latest) version: